 Shade Analysis

 Existing Trees 375 SQFT

 Total: 375 SQFT

 Estimated Cost Pros: Cons:

-\$0.00 provide shade as they mature. b.
+\$0.00 a.
+Trees are currently providing shade over the seat walls and will continue to provide shade as they mature. b.
 No additional cost. c.
-Will naturally allow light penetration a.
+Will naturally allow light penetration onto seat walls in the winter to offer warm seating areas. a.
 Trees are only partially shading seat walls. b.
 Trees will take several years to reach assumed size; Concerns expressed that environmental factors will inhibit trees from reaching assumed size. c.
 Does not provide shade over playground features.